dholte/dholte.github.io/projects/spatial/cherry.md

 *IMAGE PLACEHOLDER dataprep1*

 Their removal is validated after using the COUNTA function to confirm 100% of trees have their common species name included.
 The Point Location column contains the location of each tree in Well-Known Text (WKT) format, so the LATITUDE, LONGITUDE, AND LOCATION columns can all be removed.

+To improve performance and reduce processing time, the data will be filtered to include only cherry trees before it is imported into QGIS.

 ## Query Builder